-The Adventures of Tintin: Professor Calculus in Tintin: Red Rackhams Treasure.
+The Adventures of Tintin: Professor Calculus in Tintin: Red Rackham's Treasure.
 In all the other books, his hearing problem leads to simple, albeit comedic, misunderstandings.
 In Red Rackham's Treasure, though, it's so bad that he's completely off in his own little world.
 Like all good examples of this trope, he even spouts random non-sequiturs out of the blue.
-Any of the Calculus scenes in this particular book could be considered a Crowning Moment of Funny.

 Ambush Bug: Hello, room service?
 Send up a plot and three pages of dialogue right away!
 The weekly grind is tearin' me apart!
 Fifty-two!!!

-- Norbert Sykes, a.k.a.
+Norbert Sykes, a.k.a.
 The Badger, is a prime example.
 The author tended to vacillate between presenting Badger's mental illness as serious or just an excuse to make him goofy, but he tends to be full of non-sequiturs even at his best, often getting into barfights.
 He seems to be aware of his own state, though, cartwheeling out the door in one issue while singing "I'm coocoo for cocoa puffs!"

 Doomguy: "WHO'S A MAN AND A HALF?
 I'M A MAN AND A HALF!"

 In his defense he was buzzing on a berserker pack when he said that, but he's pretty damn strange throughout the whole comic.

 Mento of Doom Patrol fame sometimes qualifies as this when wearing the psionic helmet that gives him his powers.
 It enhances his mind in many ways, but the consequential increased mental activity makes it difficult for him to concentrate.
 When the helmet malfunctions, it make him fairly eccentric and at one point gave him cancer and dementia.